Areas of study include:

 Opportunities in other related areas:

-Students who enroll in our automotive course can reduce the length of their apprenticeship by maintaining a 70% average throughout the three year program.
-Upon graduation they will receive level 1 Apprenticeship status in Motor Vehicle Mechanics and can begin their career in the automotive service industry.
+As an accredited program, students who complete and maintain an average of 70% can also greatly reduce the length of their automotive apprenticeship.
+Upon graduation/program completion they will receive a level 1 Apprenticeship status in Motor Vehicle Mechanics and can immediately begin their career in the automotive service industry upon finding suitable employment.
 Please contact us for complete information on our apprenticeship program.